iotgdev/4d-treasurebox/README.md

 # 4D Treasurebox

-The 4D Treasurebox is an encapsulated Treasure Data - 4D integration which allows Treasure Data customers to ultimately get 4D to process URLs and then return back to TD with the the top matching contextual Topics associated with them.
+The 4D Treasurebox is an encapsulated Treasure Data - 4D integration which allows Treasure Data customers to leverage 4D’s advanced semantic classification to analyze digital content in media, and return back to Treasure Data the most relevant contextual ‘Topics’ associated with them.

-Topics are a new targeting entity that help you build a context faster.
-Topics are available across verticals like fashion, music, food and even pharmaceuticals.
+Topics are a targeting entity that help you build a context faster.
+Topics are available across verticals like fashion, music, food, and pharmaceuticals.

-With Treasure Boxes via 4D:
+Use the 4D Treasurebox to:
 - Enrich your data and drive better outcomes

 - Customize & enhance your targeting and brand safety contextual strategies